w1zzl3-06/TCM-Practical-Ethical-Hacking-Notes/10. New Capstone/Academy.md

 Last login: Sun May 30 03:21:39 2021 from 192.168.10.31
 ```

 Nice.
 It worked.
-Now let’s try and move to the directory of the `[backup.sh](http://backup.sh)` file from the Linpeas results.
+Now let’s try and move to the directory of the `backup.sh` script from the Linpeas results.

 ```bash
 grimmie@academy:~$ cd /home/grimmie